zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 `tox_friend_add_norequest` if decoding is successful (perhaps after prompting for a friend request message in the first two cases).

+## Metatextual remarks
+In this document, "should" and "must" are used informally, and are not intended to be interpreted according to RFC 2119.
+It might be nice to have a proper formal protocol specification, but this isn't it.

 # Announcements

 ## Overview